 Cool the remaining syrup and transfer to a glass jar or bottle with a lid.
 Store in the refrigerator for up to 2 months.

-Place the silicone gummy molds on a baking sheet or large platter.
+Place the silicone gummy molds on a baking sheet or large platter to support them.

 Carefully pour the mixture into each mold, filling to the top.
-A miniature baster works well for this.
+A miniature baster/dropper works well for this.

 Put the baking sheet with the molds on it into the refrigerator and chill about 1 hour, or until they become firm.